Richardaeld/Fat_Racoon_Kitchen/README.md

     + I logged into my Fat Raccoon account and I'm taken to the profile page.
 I clicked on the **Update Profile** button.
 I chose a new image from my pc and updated my bio to be a better representation of myself.
      I also had to put in my current password before the form allowed me to submit it.
 I submitted the form and was taken back to my profile page where I saw the updated avatar and bio.
 + I've uploaded a recipe I don't like anymore and I want to remove it.
     + I logged into my Fat Raccoon account and I'm taken to the profile page.
-I went to my recipe's page that I wanted to delete.
+I went to the page of my recipe that I want to delete.
 I clicked the **Delete Recipe** button, and I was prompted to type in the recipe's name.
     I typed in the recipe's name, and the delete button turned green.
 I deleted the recipe.
 I'm taken back to my profile page where the app lets me know I've deleted the recipe.
 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
     + I logged into my Fat Raccoon account and I'm taken to the profile page where I am reminded of my error in my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
 When I clicked on the recipe